Language and Cognition

 Ph.D.
 Concentration

-The language and cognition concentration at UConn examines a number of major themes, including the neurobiological mechanisms in speech perception, reading, sentence processing, semantic memory, and concept formation; event cognition; individual differences; and dynamical systems approaches to language and cognition in typical and atypical populations.
+Our work spans from theory and computational modeling to empirical cognitive and neuroscience approaches.
+We examine major themes including neurobiological mechanisms in speech perception, reading, sentence processing, semantic memory and concept formation, event cognition, individual differences, and complex systems/dynamical systems theory approaches, in typical and atypical populations.

 Program Overview